galacticue06/Sunfish-NNUE/README.md

 Average calculation speed of Sunfish-NNUE is around 5 Knps, which is 7 to 10 times lower than the original code.
 Although, the ELO difference is around 70 at blitz games.

-Note: Elo difference may grow depending on the time controls / depth limitations.
+Note: ELO difference may grow depending on the time controls / depth limitations.

 # Building The Executable